 - Transfer the mix onto a work surface.

-- Serve the meatballs as an appetizer with a dipping sauce, like this green onion aioli, or with spaghetti and pasta sauce.
+- Serve the meatballs as an appetizer with a dipping sauce.
+Or, make the meatballs a main dish and serve with spaghetti and pasta sauce.

 Comments